ccairns33/rockPaperScissors/README.md

 ![InevntoryApp Screen Shot][product-screenshot]

 A Rock Paper Scissors game built with Javascript, HTML, and CSS.
 The computer will randomly make a selection against the user's choice.
+The computer's choice is then outputted to the console.
 Javascript DOM manipulation is used in order to detect the user's selection and display the outcome of the round.

 <p align="right">(<a href="#top">back to top</a>)</p>